 The Rowell Fund for Tibet seeks to support Tibetans who can make a significant contribution to their community and/or an international audience in the fields of visual arts and media, and environmental and women’s rights.

-The application form for the Rowell Fund for Tibet’s 2015-2016 grant is now available for download.
-Application materials will be accepted from September 1 to September 30, 2015 (midnight Eastern Standard Time).
+The application form for the Rowell Fund for Tibet’s 2016-17 grants is now available for download.
+Application materials will be accepted from September 1, 2016 and October 10, 2016 (midnight Eastern Standard Time).

 The Rowell Fund for Tibet was initiated in memory of late Galen and Barbara Rowell, who were longtime friends of Tibet.
 Galen and Barbara cooperated with His Holiness the Dalai Lama to produce My Tibet, a touching book that captured the natural essence of Tibet.
 Their love and passion for photography and writing introduced the beauty of Tibet and its threatened ecosystem and culture to countless people around the globe.
 Following their tragic passing, ICT’s Board of Directors along with family and friends of the Rowells established the Rowell Fund for Tibet to help empower Tibetans and to honor and perpetuate the goals and ideals of Galen and Barbara in the Tibetan community.

 Grants are made for projects that focus on the following themes, which were issues of importance to the late Galen and Barbara Rowell: